Mahmoud-Mordi/School-Management-System/README.md

 ---
 How to Use the Program?

-1.Download and Run the Program:
-Download the program's executable file ( start.exe ).
+Download the program's executable file ( start.exe )...
 Run the program by double-clicking on the executable file or executing it from the command line.

 ---